SNodeC/snode.c/README.md

 As starting point it is assumed that local *ssh* and *sftp* access to the router exist and that the router is connected to the Internet via the WAN port.

-Deploying SNode.C on an OpenWRT router involves two tasks:
+Deploying SNode.C on an OpenWRT router involves a view tasks:

+1. Choose and download a OpenWRT-SDK
+2. Patch the SDK to integrate the SNode.C feeds
+3. Install the SNode.C package and its dependencies
+4. Configure the SDK
-1. Cross Compile SNode.C
+5. Cross compile SNode.C
-3. Deploy SNode.C
+6. Deploy SNode.C

 ### Cross Compile SNode.C

 SNode.C needs to be *cross compiled* on a Linux host system to be deployable on OpenWRT.
 Don't be afraid about cross compiling it is strait forward.

-#### Download SDK
+#### Download a SDK

 First, download and extract a SDK-package of version  23.05.0-rc1 or later from the [OpenWRT download page](https://downloads.openwrt.org/) into an arbitrary directory \<DIR\>.